natalie-perlin/ufs-srweather-app/doc/UsersGuide/Reference/Glossary.rst

       The branch of physical geography dealing with mountains.

    Parameterizations
-      Simplified functions that approximate the effects of small-scale processes (e.g., microphysics, gravity wave drag) that cannot be explicitly resolved by a model grid’s representation of the earth.
+      Simplified functions that approximate the effects of small-scale processes (e.g., microphysics, gravity wave drag) that cannot be explicitly resolved by a model grid's representation of the earth.

    RAP
       `Rapid Refresh <https://rapidrefresh.noaa.gov/>`__.
 The continental-scale NOAA hourly-updated assimilation/modeling system operational at :term:`NCEP`.
 RAP covers North America and is comprised primarily of a numerical forecast model and an analysis/assimilation system to initialize that model.
 RAP is complemented by the higher-resolution 3km High-Resolution Rapid Refresh (:term:`HRRR`) model.